FredM67/PVRouter-3-phase/README.md

 - off-peak period detection
 - force full power
 - temperature sensor (just reading for the moment)
+- optimized (RF) data logging

+The original sketch had to be completely re-worked and re-structured to support temperature reading.
+In the original sketch, the ISR "just" reads and converts the analog data, and the processing is done in the loop.
+This won't work with a temperatur sensor because of its slow performance.
+It would break the whole system, current/voltage data will be lost, ...

+Now, all the time-critical processing is done inside the ISR, other stuff like (RF) data logging, Serial printing, temperature reading is made inside the loop().
+The ISR and main processor communicate with each other through "events".

 ### load priorities management
 In my variant of Robin's sketch, the 3 loads are still physically independant, so it means, the router will divert surplus of energy to the first load (highest priority) from 0% to 100%, then to the second (0% to 100%) and finally to the third.